Update: ‘New MINI Paceman electric concept’ added.

 Genesis has announced that it will retail the GV60 in the United States in Advanced AWD (248-mile range) and Performance AWD (235-mile range) variants, with the latter featuring 429 horsepower.
 Detailed specifications should be released in due course.

 Genesis GV70 EV

-The Genesis Electrified GV70 is a mid-size electric SUV competing with the BMW iX3, Mercedes EQC, and the Tesla Model Y. It features a 77.4 kWh battery pack and two motors generating a combined power of around 360 kW (483 hp)* and a combined torque of 700 Nm (516 lb.-ft.).
-This model supports 350 kW ultra-fast chargers, allowing topping up the battery pack from 10-80% in just 18 minutes.
-Rumor has it that the Electrified GV70 would be the first Genesis model and the first EV from Hyundai Motor Group made in the United States.
-Expect the U.S. launch to take place in the first half of 2022.
+The Genesis Electrified GV70 is a mid-size electric SUV competing with the BMW iX3, Mercedes EQC, and the Tesla Model Y. It features a 77.4 kWh battery pack and two motors generating a combined power of 320 kW (429 hp) and a combined torque of 700 Nm (516 lb.-ft.).
+Plus, there’s a boost mode that allows temporarily unlocking 360 kW (483 hp) of system power and accelerating from 0-62 mph in just 4.2 seconds.

-GMC Sierra electric pickup
+GMC Sierra electric pickup Concept

 Hyundai Ioniq 6